MicrosoftDocs/PowerShell-Docs/reference/v3/Workflow/New-PSWorkflowSession.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -ThrottleLimit
 Specifies the maximum number of concurrent connections that can be established to run this command.
-If you omit this parameter or enter a value of 0  \(zero\), the default value for the Microsoft.PowerShellWorkflow session configuration, 100, is used.
+If you omit this parameter or enter a value of 0  (zero), the default value for the Microsoft.PowerShellWorkflow session configuration, 100, is used.

 The throttle limit applies only to the current command, not to the session or to the computer.